Local energy estimates for the fractional Laplacian: Local energy estimates

+with $\partial$ denoting any partial derivative.
 These estimates suffice for second order elliptic problems.
 However, for fractional problems we need to account for the fact that the $H^s$-norm is nonlocal.
 We embark on this endeavor now upon first examining stars $S_T$ and next interior balls

 In this setting, $\eta$ is a suitable localization function, namely $\eta\in C^\infty(\Om)$ is the cut-off function of \eqref{eq: cut-off}:

 \begin{lemma}[superapproximation in $H^s(S_T)$] Let $T\in\Th$, $0\le s \le 1$, and $\eta$ satisfy \eqref{eq:eta}.
 For any $v_h\in\mathbb{V}_h$ and $\psi$ given by \eqref{eq:psi}, there is a constant $C$ depending on shape-regularity of $\Th$ such that